 Mahaska Health Partnership to hold Freedom from Smoking Clinic

-OSKALOOSA – Mahaska Health Partnership Cardiopulmonary Services will be offering an seven-week Freedom from Smoking Clinic beginning Tuesday, Sept.
-17.
+MAHASKA COUNTY – Mahaska Health Partnership Cardiopulmonary Services will be offering a seven-week Freedom from Smoking Clinic beginning Wednesday, Jan.
+8.

 Freedom from Smoking is a clinic offered by the American Lung Association that emphasizes long-term freedom from smoking.
-According to certified facilitator Kai Schwab, BA, RPSGT, each smoker who joins this clinic will develop an individual plan for quitting and will learn the latest updates on stress management and pharmaceutical interventions.
+According to certified facilitator Kai Schwab, BA, RPSGT, each smoker who joins will develop an individual plan for quitting, and learn the latest updates on stress management and pharmaceutical interventions.

 Schwab said that even if people have tried to stop smoking before, they should continue trying to quit.
-Nicotine is addictive and it is hard to quit.
-The Freedom from Smoking program can help smokers break their habit with proven steps to help make quitting easier and more successful.
+Nicotine is a very addictive substance that is easy to obtain.
+The Freedom from Smoking Clinic can help smokers break their habit with proven steps to make quitting more successful.

-The Freedom from Smoking sessions will be offered over seven weeks with class meeting every Tuesday, beginning Sept.
-17 through Oct.29, from 5:30 to 7:30 pm on the MHP campus in Oskaloosa.
+The Freedom from Smoking sessions will be offered for seven weeks with class meeting every Wednesday, beginning Jan.
+8 through Feb 19, from 5:30 to 7:00 pm on the MHP campus in Oskaloosa.

-For more information and to register for the Freedom from Smoking classes offered by MHP, contact Schwab at 641.672.3163.
+For more information and to register for the Freedom from Smoking Clinic offered by MHP, contact Schwab at 641.672.3163.